isabellalazarov/methyl-hmm/README.md

 - `depmixS4` version 1.5-1
 - `here` version 1.0.2

-To run the pipeline on the large input files, follow the data downloading steps outlined above, then simply run `hmm_analyses.Rmd` to produce the full results.
+To run the pipeline on the large input files, follow the data downloading steps outlined above, then set `use_sample` in the first chunk of `hmm_analyses.Rmd` to `TRUE`, then simply run the entire `hmm_analyses.Rmd` file to produce the full results.

 To produce the old results, Python version 3.11.9 was used with the following libraries imported:
 - `requests` version 2.32.5